Should a Married Couple File Jointly or Separately?

 Can a Return That has Already Been Filed Be Changed From One Type to Another?

 In short, yes.
 Couples who wish to change from separate to joint may file Form 1040X within a period of three years from the original date of filing.
-Couples switching, such as a situation where one spouse dies during the year, have one year to file the amended return as stipulated in Publication 559.
+Couples switching from filing separately to jointly, such as a situation where one spouse dies during the year, have one year to file the amended return as stipulated in Publication 559.

 If one spouse files separately, that person has the option of being the "head of household."
 To qualify for this option, that person must pay more than or equal to half the upkeep of the home in question, be unmarried on December 31 of the year in question, be living with someone who is not his or her parent for 183 or more days during the year in question or be responsible for a dependent parent, live-in or not.